ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Flake8 has many options that can be set within the configuration file.
 A list of possible options can be found `here <https://flake8.pycqa.org/en/latest/user/options.html>`__.

-The above example defines the following options:
+The above configuration defines the following options:

 - ``exclude``
     This denotes subdirectories ``venv`` and ``doc/_build``, along with all